NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

 ## Extension

 Currently your code will run when you type in a command to call the python script.
 This however requires you to have the Raspberry Pi connected to a Monitor, Keyboard and Mouse.
-We can get the code to run eachtime the RPi powers up so that we can start the script without needing to be connected to anythning apart from power.
-This can be especially useful if we want to take timelapse picture in a location where space is limited.
+We can get the code to run each time the RPi powers up so that we can start the script without needing to be connected to anything apart from power.
+This can be especially useful if we want to take time-lapse picture in a location where space is limited.
 It also means we could use a battery pack and place the RPi in a remote location.

-To do this we add a `cron` job to the Raspberry Pi. `cron` is a scheduling tool that can be used to start scripts when needed (in this case at startup) or run them repeatedly at specific times of day.
+To do this we add a `cron` job to the Raspberry Pi. `cron` is a scheduling tool that can be used to start scripts when needed (in this case at start up) or run them repeatedly at specific times of day.

 to add a cron job follow the instructions below: